BLOCKvIO/web-sdk/README.md

 Open the developer access page
 Fill out the registration form with your company and project details Submit the form for review
 The BLOCKv team will review your registration request, and if successful, send through your App ID.
-You will need this App ID to run the sample app explored in this tutorial.
+You will need this App ID to run the endpoints explored in the examples below.

 ## Installation